danielrm84/Unsupervised-Clustering/README.md

 institute: Tierärztliche Hochschule Hannover, DE

-This repository a custom R function to automatically find the optimal number of clusters based on the k-means model.
+This repository contains a custom R function to automatically find the optimal number of clusters based on the k-means model.

 In addition, it has the material used for an introductory course on clustering using R.
 Learning goals: